paulcap510/react-presentation/react-project.md

 Module not found: Error: Can't resolve './logo.svg' in '/Users/paulprogram/VSProjects/react-tut-0207/my-app/src'`

 #### index.js vs. App.js
-- The index.js file is the ENTRY POINT that kick-starts the React application and renders the App.js component to the DOM
+- The index.js file is the ENTRY POINT that starts the React application and renders the App.js component to the DOM
 - App.js is the root component that usually contains the application's layout, including navigation and routing
-- Together, they establish the foundation of a React application's structure, separating the concerns of bootstrapping the application (index.js) from the application's UI structure (App.js).
+- Together, they establish the foundation of a React application's structure, separating the concerns of starting the application (index.js) from the application's UI structure (App.js).

 ##### index.js
 ![image](https://github.com/paulcap510/react-presentation/assets/118994869/907668c4-43a1-45ff-8df1-799f86c1553a)